Jules Breach: Career

-Breach has also fronted coverage of the Women’s Ashes live cricket on BT Sport in 2022.
-Breach regularly hosts The Football Ramble alongside Pete Donaldson, and Andy Brassell, and Kate Mason, amongst others.
-Breach has also guested on A Question of Sport, and presented the Premier League’s Fantasy Football Show alongside James Richardson.
+Breach has also fronted coverage of the Women's Ashes live cricket on BT Sport in 2022.
+Breach has hosted The Football Ramble alongside Pete Donaldson, Andy Brassell, and Kate Mason, amongst others.
+Breach was also a guest on A Question of Sport, and presented the Premier League's Fantasy Football Show alongside James Richardson.

+In 2023, Breach was the lead presenter for England matches on Channel 4.

+In 2024, she became a lead host for UEFA Euro 2024 on Fox Sports broadcasting for American TV viewers under the U.S. FOX network umbrella.

+Personal life

+She was previously married to non-league footballer Chris Breach.